GospelSounders/adventhymnals/content/02.christ-in-song/02.001-100/08.071-080/02.Who'll-Be-the-Next/docs.md

 ---
+title: |
-title: 72.
-Who'll Be the Next?
+    072. Who'll Be the Next? - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 072.
+Who'll Be the Next?.
+Who'll be the next to follow Jesus?
+Who'll be the next His cross to bear?
+Some one is ready, some one is waiting; Who'll be the next a crown to wear?
+    keywords:  |
-    keywords: Christ in Song, Who'll Be the Next?, Who&#039;ll be the next to follow Jesus?, Who'll be the next?
+        Christ in Song, adventhymnals, advent hymnals, Who'll Be the Next?, Who'll be the next to follow Jesus?.
+Who'll be the next?
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 72. WHO'LL BE THE NEXT?
+## 072. WHO'LL BE THE NEXT?
+####  Christ in Song,

 ```txt
 1.